Lumibricks: Wheat Field with Cypresses — Painting with Bricks

 The Lumibricks 21001 Wheat Field with Cypresses doesn’t feel like a model attempting to replicate a painting.
 It feels like an attempt to understand one.

 Van Gogh is one of my favourite artists.
 And this is one of my favourite pieces.
+I studied it at college as part of my art and design education.
 So perhaps it was inevitable that I would care about this build more than most.
 If Lumibricks delivered this with style — and they did — it was always going to resonate with me.

 This was a genuine pleasure to build.